microsoftarchive/BatchAI/documentation/using-azure-cli-20.md

     }
 }
 ```

 This configuration file specifies that `echo Hello` command line needs to be run on each node under `root` account, its
-standard and error output should be stored on file system mounted at `$AZ_BATCHAI_MOUNT_ROOT/afs` and that given
+standard and error output should be stored on file system mounted at `$AZ_BATCHAI_MOUNT_ROOT/afs` and specifies two
-environment variables needs to be setup for this command line.
+environment variables which should be setup before the command line execution.

 You will be able to find standard and error output of setup task for each node in a folder
 `/{subscription id}/{resource group}/clusters/{cluster name}` in files `stdout-{node id}.txt` and `stderr-{node id}.txt`.